Gravitational Waves

 “The GW emission from a BH binary is stronger when they are closer.
 The GW emission carries away energy and angular momentum from the system such that the two BHs will get closer over time and eventually merge.
 We can only detect the GW signal at the final stage when they are about to merge.
 The time taken to reach the final stage is highly sensitive to the initial separation of the BHs.
 Basically, they have to start close (e.g., less than ~ 10% of the earth-sun distance for BHs below 10 solar masses) to merge within the current age of the Universe to be seen by us.”

 The question is, how do two black holes get so close to each other that they will eventually merge?
-Astronomers currently rely on two evolutionary “channels” (sets of physical processes working together) to model this process: isolated binary stellar evolution (IBSE) and nuclear star cluster-dynamical hardening (NSC-DH).
+Astronomers currently rely on various evolutionary “channels” (sets of physical processes working together) to model this process: such as isolated binary stellar evolution (IBSE) and nuclear star cluster-dynamical hardening (NSC-DH).
 As Liu indicated, the resulting BBH mergers have distinct features in their merger rate and properties, depending on the channel they follow.
 They contain valuable information about the underlying physical processes.

 “Knowledge of evolution channels is necessary to extract such information to fully utilize GWs as a probe for astrophysics and cosmology,” he added.